The Ultimate Road Trip Packing List

-We also like the car seat gap organizer that sits in the gap between the console and the passenger or driver’s seat.
+We also like this car seat gap organizer that sits in the gap between the console and the passenger or driver’s seat.
 You know that little bit of space where you always drop your phone, and you’re like “$%^&*!” because it’s so difficult to fit your hand in there.
 Well, this organizer stops anything from falling in that gap while also providing extra storage.
 Brilliant!

 32. Roof Racks – If you are going on a long road trip and need to create extra space because of all the road trip essentials you’ll be packing into your car, adding a roof rack cargo carrier can be a great way to create extra space.
 When we took a month to drive through Montana, Wyoming, and Yellowstone National Park, we added roof racks to hold all our camping gear on top of our car.
 You can browse different varieties here to find the one that will fit your car.
 We also used a trailer hitch cargo carrier to further maximize space.

 Fun Things To Pack For A Road Trip